STAT545-UBC-hw-2018-19/hw02-zeeva85/hw02_gapminder.md

 ![](Figs/data19522007-1.png)

-`levels(gpmder$continent)[3]` seems it has caught up with the Europe over the span of 55 years in terms of life expectancy and even GDP per capita.
+Asia seems it has caught up with the Europe over the span of 55 years in terms of life expectancy and even GDP per capita.

 ### What values are typical?
 What’s the spread?
 What’s the distribution?
 Etc., tailored to the variable at hand.